 Putting it to the Test

 Reflecting back on my recent trip to Romania, I decided to write a story detailing my 24-hour hop to Bucharest.
 Between writing the 100-word review, adding a photo, and adding 3 details, the total time spent was 5 minutes, earning me 180 miles.
 If I had kept a rhythm and dedicated an hour to writing stories (assuming each one took 5 minutes), I would have presumably earned a total of 2,160 miles for a total of 12 stories (each including 1 photo and 3 details).
-Since I am a Barclaycard Arrival Plus™ World Elite MasterCard® card member, that’s like earning $21.60 “an hour” towards travel expenses for one hour of “work”!
-That’s not even including the 500 miles I earned for setting up my profile or if my story gets any “kudos” from other users (hint hint).
+Barclaycard Arrival Plus® World Elite Mastercard® card members can presumably “earn” $21.60 “an hour” towards travel expenses for one hour of “work”!
+That’s not even including the 500 miles you’d earn for setting up a profile or if your story gets any “kudos” from other users.
 Not a bad way to spend some downtime if you have some!

 Since you’re allowed to contribute 100 stories a month, you could essentially spend 20 minutes a day knocking out 3 or 4 stories (an idea if you’re on a boring conference call or procrastinating on YouTube) to earn a grand total of 20,000 or so monthly points (~$200 towards travel purchases)!

-Redeeming Miles Earned From The Barclaycard Travel Community
+Redeeming Miles Earned From The Barclays Travel Community

 If you are not a cardmember, the miles you earn will be automatically redeemed for a $5 Amazon e-certificate once you reach 2,500 miles.

-Have you earned miles through the Barclaycard Travel Community before?
+Have you earned miles through the Barclays Travel Community before?